sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 echo "manual_cache_clean: True" > /etc/cloud/cloud.cfg.d/99-manual.cfg
 ```

-Since vSphere now uses cloud-init via the VMware Tools to configure the network of a centos8 guest machine, it must be installed.
-However, if you do nothing, the configuration will be applied on the first reboot, and everything will be fine.
+Since vSphere now uses cloud-init with the VMware Tools to configure the network of a centos8 guest machine, you must install it.
+However, if you do nothing, the application of the configuration will occur on the first reboot, and everything will be fine.
 But on the next reboot, cloud-init will not receive any new information from vSphere.
 In these cases, without information about what to do, cloud-init will reconfigure the VM's network interface to use DHCP, and you will lose your static configuration.

-As this is not the behavior we want, we need to specify to cloud-init not to delete its cache automatically, and therefore to reuse the configuration information it received during its first reboot and each reboot after that.
+As this is not the behavior you want, you need to specify to cloud-init not to delete its cache automatically, and therefore to reuse the configuration information it received during its first reboot and each reboot after that.

-For this, we create a file `/etc/cloud/cloud.cfg.d/99-manual.cfg` with the `manual_cache_clean: True` directive.
+For this, you create a file `/etc/cloud/cloud.cfg.d/99-manual.cfg` with the `manual_cache_clean: True` directive.

 !!! note

     This implies that if you need to re-apply a network configuration via vSphere guest customizations (which, in normal use, should be quite rare), you will have to delete the cloud-init cache yourself.

-The rest of the script is commented and does not require more details.
+The rest of the script is notes and does not require more details.

-You can check the [Bento project](https://github.com/chef/bento/tree/master/packer_templates) to get more ideas of what can be done in this part of the automation process.
+You can check the [Bento project](https://github.com/chef/bento/tree/master/packer_templates) to get more ideas of what is possible in this part of the automation process.

 ## Template creation

-Now it is time to launch Packer and check that the creation process, which is completely automatic, works well.
+It is time to run Packer and check that the creation process, which is completely automatic, works well:

-Simply enter this at the command line:

 ```bash
 ./packer build -var-file=~/.vsphere-secrets.json rockylinux8/template.json